-The right to have or be given:
+The each party has the right to have or be given:

-- 1. A notice (of a hearing), - 2.
-An opportunity to know the claims of the opposing party, - 3.
-The opportunity to be heard so to appear and present evidence, - 4.
-A Reasonable time to prepare one's case, - 5.
-To have an orderly proceeding, - 6.
-The right to a cross examination and to present rebuttal evidence, - 7.
-The right to an impartial tribunal and - 8.
-The right to a reasoned decision.
+- 1. Notice (of a hearing),

+- 2. An opportunity to know the claims of the opposing party,

+- 3. An opportunity to be heard (to appear and present evidence),

+- 4. Reasonable time to prepare one's case,

+- 5. An orderly proceeding,

+- 6. The right to a cross examination and to present rebuttal evidence,

+- 7. The right to an impartial tribunal and

+- 8. The right to a reasoned decision.